Chart Color Schemes

 Moree is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-As per the latest Census evaluation in Moree, 83.0% of dwellings were houses, with the remaining 17.0% comprising semi-detached units, apartments, and other types.
-In comparison, Non-Metro NSW had 87.8% houses and 12.1% other dwellings.
-Home ownership in Moree stood at 32.5%, with mortgaged dwellings at 27.8% and rented ones at 39.7%.
-The median monthly mortgage repayment was $1,326, higher than Non-Metro NSW's average of $1,300.
-The median weekly rent in Moree was $230, slightly higher than Non-Metro NSW's figure of $220.
-Nationally, Moree's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Moree, as per the latest Census evaluation, dwelling structures comprised 83.0% houses and 17.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 83.8% houses and 12.1% other dwellings.
+Home ownership in Moree was at 32.5%, with mortgaged dwellings at 27.8% and rented ones at 39.7%.
+The median monthly mortgage repayment in Moree was $1,326, higher than Non-Metro NSW's average of $1,300.
+The median weekly rent figure in Moree was $230, compared to Non-Metro NSW's $220.
+Nationally, Moree's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing